 Shelby is the Director of Clinical Research and a Psychometrician for the clinic.
 She graduated with her Master’s of Science in biology, focusing on developmental Neuroendocrinology.
 In addition to working at the Center of Cognitive Health, she also enjoys teaching for the Medical Professions department of Portland Community College.
 Some of her favorite thing to do are hike, cook, and travel—with the South Island of New Zealand being her favorite destination yet!

-Tyler is a Research Assistant for the clinic.
+Tyler is a Clinical Research Coordinator and Psychometrician.
 He graduated with a Bachelors in Science in Psychology with a Minor in Sociology from Portland State University.
 Prior to joining our clinic Tyler has worked as a behavioral therapist for children on the autism spectrum.
 He has also volunteered with a local non-profit called NW Noggin teaching children about neuroscience and the relationship between art and science.
 He would like to pursue a Masters in Neuroscience focused in research.
 His hobbies are playing music, skateboarding, hiking, and writing.

 Andrew is a recent graduate from Western Washington University with a Bachelors of Science in Behavioral Neuroscience.
 He is passionate about healthcare research, particularly with regards to neurodegenerative disorders and hopes to obtain higher education to pursue this in the future.
 In his free time he enjoys snowboarding, hiking, swimming, and listening to music.

 Dr. Sherman is a Clinical Neuropsychologist with extensive training in the evaluation of disorders of thinking.
 Her favorite interests are raising two beautiful daughters and spending time with her husband and wonderful Australian Shepard.